 In ISLA 341, students learn the fine details of video production such as how to shoot close-up, medium and wide shots, pans and tilts.
 Before coronavirus, they would also collaborate with student actors.
 Given the circumstances, several of Barros’ students had family members star in their films | Photo courtesy of Randi Barros

 Now that a lot of filmmakers are working from home, two industry professionals were able to join Barros' class Zoom sessions as guest speakers.
 In the fall, she invited set and production designer Kris Moran, who has worked on several Wes Anderson films and other well-known titles, to share her expertise and years of experience with the ISLA 341 students.
 Then in the fall, the ISLA 340 section heard from Los Angeles-based TV writer Christina Nieves as she shared her own stories and extensive experience in TV writing rooms throughout her career.

+For now and into the foreseeable future it would seem, Zoom university is here to stay.
 Though Barros has gotten used to the distance learning format and said it has actually helped with her organization, she still has a hard time with the absence of physical interaction that Zoom calls just can't replace.

 "To me, the strangest thing is that I have not met these students in person," Barros said.